 The most important course responsibility is completion of a group project among two to four students with a mix of Law and Wagner students on each paper.
 Each student must contribute to the group to create a fully-integrated and collaborative final project.
 Students will work on a cutting-edge issue in New York City land use, housing or community development requiring research, interviews with key stakeholders and thoughtful policy and legal recommendations.
 The grade will be based upon class participation, a financial exercise, the group project paper and a group presentation.
 A field trip to local neighborhoods is planned.

-The course will be taught by Sarah Gerecke, Deputy Assistant Secretary at the US Department of Housing and Urban Development, and Jerry Salama, a developer of affordable housing in Harlem and former Deputy Commissioner of the New York City Department of Housing Preservation and Development.
+The course will be taught by Sarah Gerecke, former Deputy Assistant Secretary at the US Department of Housing and Urban Development, and Jerry Salama, a developer of affordable housing in Harlem and former Deputy Commissioner of the New York City Department of Housing Preservation and Development.